Ankow99/un-seal/README.md

     2. File Prompt: Prompts for specific file paths if automatic detection is incomplete.
     3. Manual Entry: Accepts raw input for keys and tokens as a final fallback mechanism.
 * Smart Threshold Detection: Queries the Vault status to determine the exact number of unseal keys required before prompting the user.
-* Charm Authorization: Automates the Juju secret lifecycle (`add-secret` -> `grant-secret` -> `authorize-charm`) to provision the charm with the root token securely.
+* Charm Authorisation: Automates the Juju secret lifecycle (`add-secret` -> `grant-secret` -> `authorize-charm`) to provision the charm with the root token securely.
-* Secure Cleanup: Utilizes `shred` to overwrite and remove sensitive temporary files (such as the CA certificate) immediately after use.
+* Secure Cleanup: Utilises `shred` to overwrite and remove sensitive temporary files (such as the CA certificate) immediately after use.

 ## Dependencies

 ### Host Requirements
-This snap uses juju to interact with the vault charm, make sure it is installed:
+This snap uses Juju to interact with the vault charm, make sure it is installed:

 * `juju` Required to interface with your controller/model.
     ```bash